minnahjafar-ctrl/chatbot_minnahjafar/README.md

 ## How to run the application
 You can either download or u can clone the project

+Open the project the Visual Studio Code

-Install the  python package required for this chatbot
+Install the  python package required for this chatbot(OpenAI)

 Run the python file